ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [ ] Training steps
   - [ ] Learning rate/batch size
 - [x] Check training data: the order should be random
+- [ ] Evaluation is not deterministic.
+Investigate the source of variability.